 The important thing for pros is knowledge about and skill in concrete, plus all of the other processes: templating, forming, reinforcing, diamond polishing, sealing, installation.
 Labor is by far a bigger cost in creating concrete countertops than materials are.

 Even more important is business management.
-For creative concrete professionals, The Concrete Countertop Institute provides extensive business training and resources, including Starter Kits of tools, equipment and materials, Project Management processes to increase efficiency and reduce labor costs, and Sales & Marketing training including pricing, a contract, architectural specifications and much more.
+For creative concrete professionals, The Concrete Countertop Institute provides extensive business training and resources, including Project Management processes to increase efficiency and reduce labor costs, and Sales & Marketing training including pricing, a contract, architectural specifications and much more.